inblossoms/Le-miroir/README.md

 # If you do not have the commander module installed locally, you need to install it
 npm i-g commander

+# It is recommended that you use 'npx' to call it.
+npx le-npmirror

 # install le-npmirror
 npm i -g le-npmirror
 ```